Provenance Graph Kernel: Empirical Evaluation

-\paragraph{Comparing performance} Due to the large number of methods evaluated from the five groups (i.e.\ \textlabel{PK-G}, \textlabel{PK-A}, \textlabel{GK-slow}, \textlabel{GK-fast}, \textlabel{PNA}), we pick only one best-performing method from each group, i.e.\ the one with the highest mean classification accuracy within its group.
+\textbf{Comparing performance} Due to the large number of methods evaluated from the five groups (i.e.\ \textlabel{PK-G}, \textlabel{PK-A}, \textlabel{GK-slow}, \textlabel{GK-fast}, \textlabel{PNA}), we report here only one best-performing method from each group, i.e.\ the one with the highest mean classification accuracy within its group.
 We then compare the mean accuracy of the best-performing PK-based methods (i.e.\ \textlabel{PK-G}, \textlabel{PK-A}) against those from the remaining three groups to establish whether PK-based methods offer improved accuracy in the six classification tasks over existing graph kernel and PNA methods.
-In order to ensure that our comparison results are statistically significant, we carry out the Wilcoxon–Mann–Whitney ranks test~\citep[Ch.
+In order to ensure that our comparison results are statistically significant, we carry out the Wilcoxon–Mann–Whitney ranks test~\cite[Ch.
 10]{Degroot2012}, also known as the Wilcoxon rank-sum test, when comparing the accuracy measurements of two methods.
 If the test produces a \emph{p}-value that is less than 0.05, we reject the null hypothesis that states that the accuracy measurements are from the same distribution, i.e\ one method performs statistically better than the other.
 Otherwise, both methods are considered to have a similar level of performance.
+In addition, in real terms, we disregard accuracy differences of less than 2\% and consider the corresponding methods to have a similar level of performance.